yabsp/pomotimo/README.md

 See the [LICENSE](LICENSE) file for the full text.

 ### Third-Party Notices
 This software includes third-party open-source components.
+See the [NOTICE](NOTICE) file.

 * **JavaFX**
     * Copyright (c) Oracle and/or its affiliates.